For over 30 years this proven wind-powered air compressor has been manufactured and used by the Amish.

 Note: If you plan on making your own pipe tower, please for your safety and of others, realize the amount of pressure that will occur on the pipe joints in raising and lowering the tower.
 Threaded pipe joints alone will not be sufficient and will need to be reinforced with bolted or welded plates.
 In building any type of tip over tower the hinged base, gin pole and foundation will also need to be able to withstand the pressure applied when raising and lowering the tower.
 Generally, the foundation is buried in solid concrete between 3’ deep and up to 4’ deep in loose soils.

 Optional winches are also available to use with the pole tower.
 To give you an idea of the amount of weight, the type of cable, winch or tow vehicle needed to raise and lower the tower.
 The winch sold for a 70’ tower is rated for 8500 pounds and the winch for the 90’ tower is rated for 12,000 pounds.

-For you safety and others who will be servicing the compressor if in doubt of the structural integrity of the tower that you plan to use with the Wind Compressor, a mechanical engineer should be consulted.
+For your safety and others who will be servicing the compressor if, in doubt of the structural integrity of the tower that you plan to use with the Wind Compressor, a mechanical engineer should be consulted.

-Warranty is limited to repair or replacement of the wind turbines/air compressors, winches or towers, or any of their parts, if they are found to be defective.
+Warranty is limited to repair or replacement of the wind turbines/air compressors, winches or towers, or any of their parts if they are found to be defective.
 This warranty is void if the installation was not performed in accordance with the manufacturer's installation procedures.
-Buyer is responsible for installation and maintenance of all purchased equipment (wind turbines/air compressors, winches and towers).
+The buyer is responsible for the installation and maintenance of all purchased equipment (wind turbines/air compressors, winches, and towers).
 Should any person, whether customer, owner, installer, operator or otherwise suffer damage, injury or loss of life from any contact with any of the pre-mentioned equipment, Wind Compressor, LLC, Cottage Craft Works, LLC, its owners or legal representatives are not liable in any way whatsoever.